cxbignekoc/Bitwig-5.3.13-libcurl-Guide-HY-Plugins-on-Linux-debian-based-/README.md

 But there is no detailed Guid, now here it is. (i send this to the Developer as well)

-This is tested in MX Linux 23.6 Debian based
+This is tested in MX Linux 23.6 (a debian-based Distribution)

 	>System:
 	>Kernel  : 6.17.13-1-liquorix-amd64 [6.17-15~mx23ahs] arch: x86_64 bits: 64 compiler: gcc v: 12.2.0